 In 2004 I underwent surgery.
 During the operation my nipples were removed and re-positioned on my chest in order to ‘fix’ a body I’d outgrown.
-I had lived with a body that was left misshapen after being obese when I was younger, and the use of female hormones in my youth had left me with breasts.
+I had lived with a body that was left misshapen after being obese when I was younger, had left me with breasts.
 The surgery worked, but it rendered my nipples virtually numb, depriving me of immense erogenous pleasure.

 In Malignant Mother I wanted to create a public display marking the transformation from one body to another and the ensuing sacrifice of pleasure by tattooing my nipples black.
 A string of fingernails was sutured to my naval by artist Fiona McGregor, representing the abject and a defilement of the imaginary bond to a shrouded m(other).
-Artist Zoo (Cath Davies) sat quietly on an elevated platform and occasionally squirted her breast milk on the audience.
+Artist Zoo (Dr. C. Davies) sat quietly on an elevated platform and occasionally squirted their breast milk on the audience.

 I remained absolutely still throughout the performance.
 Like an anaesthetised patient, I was ‘acted’ upon.
 I was present yet removed, motionless through the excruciating pain of having my nipples tattooed, by Megan Oliver, while observed by a self portrait made prior to my surgery.
 My orchestration of the performance, and the material presence of my body, gave me principal authorship of this live work.

 Through Malignant Mother I came to better understand my body as a medium which could be the site of transformation.
 I also came to appreciate pain as an experience capable of transforming us if we can overcome its grip.